germo006/BATS_Ecomodel/README.md

     * You will then need to change the first line of the `ode_mod_ecosys_xxx_vec` function so that the name and inputs match the filename and the requirements of the wrapper.
   b.
 Changing the parameter values and initial state values can be done in `constructor.m`.
 Simply change the value you want to alter.
   c.
 Changing `getForcing.m` is up to you.
 I'm still working on making that one more robust to use real data.

+## What Remains

+There is a lot to be done yet.
+As the goal of this is to bring metabolite chemistry into play and adapt an inverse-modeling approach to BATS, this repo is effectively a big testbed at the moment.

+1. No data assimilation yet, only some forcing.
+2. Have not constructed adjoint model for optimization.
+3. Currently working on extending to 1-D from 0-D.